shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

 6. Click **Create**.

-7. Once the Configuration profile assignment completed successfully it will take around 20-30 minutes to get the Status as Conformant.
+7. Once the Configuration profile assignment completed successfully, it will take around 20-30 minutes to get the Status as Conformant.